CQCL/pytket-docs/manual/manual_circuit.rst

     perm_box = ToffoliBox(permutation=mapping)

-The permutation is implemented using a sequence of multiplexed rotations followed by a :py:class:`DiagonalBox`.
+The permutation is implemented efficently using a sequence of multiplexed rotations followed by a :py:class:`DiagonalBox`.

 .. jupyter-execute::